sky-uk/terraform-provider-brocadevtm/README.md

 Example Templates
 ------------------

-To help people understand how resources can be created we have put together a collection of examples that will allow you to do so .
+To help people understand how resources can be created we have put together a collection of examples that will allow you to do so.

 Pool Resource
 --------------